elec-e8408-mini-project-2025/project-documentation/README.md

 **1.user:** the person, or persons, who operate or interract directly with the product.

 **2.hiking session:** an event during which activity data such as step count, travelled distance and average speed are recorded on the LilyGO smartwatch.
-The event begins when user pushes "Start" button and ends when user presses "End" button in hiking session view
+The event begins when user pushes "Start" button and ends when user presses "End" button in hiking session view.

-**3.step:** An act or movement of putting one leg in front of the other in walking or running
+**3.step:** An act or movement of putting one leg in front of the other in walking or running.

-**4.step count:** An approximation of taken steps computed by a step algorithm based on BMA423 accelerometer data
+**4.step count:** An approximation of taken steps computed by a step algorithm based on BMA423 accelerometer data.

-**5.distance:** An approximation of travelled distance that MUST be based either on an approximation of the length of an average step or on GPS data
+**5.distance:** An approximation of travelled distance in kilometers.

-**6.duration:** A count of seconds from the moment counting steps began, based on the RTC module of LilyGO
+**6.duration:** A count of seconds from the moment counting steps began, based on the RTC module of LilyGO.

-**7.average speed:** An average based on the duration of the hiking session and travelled distance
+**7.average speed:** An average based on the duration of the hiking session and travelled distance.

 **8.burned calories:** an approximation of calories burned.
-The approximation MUST be based on count of steps and MAY additionally be based on average speed during the trip.

 **9.web application:** The application running on the Raspberry Pi including the database and hosting services.